 A large number of automobile and industrial engines are water-cooled.
 These engines include a radiator (a type of heat exchanger), an expansion tank, cooling fan, water pump, thermostat, bypass valve, cylinder jacket, and pressure cap.
 In a water-cooled engine, water flows from bottom to top in a cylinder jacket, with water flowing in series to the cylinder heads.
 This means that some of the hot water created by cooling the cylinder cycles back to the cylinders and exhaust valve by design.
 This is done to prevent thermal shock and stress to the cylinder head.
 Water is used to cool solid parts like the head and cylinder, while moving parts like the piston rely on lubrication oil for cooling.

 The biggest problem with water-cooling systems is that water expands exponentially when it freezes into ice, a serious concern in cold-weather regions.
-When water freezes and expands, this can cause fractures and damage to the pipes and valves of the cooling system.
+When water freezes and expands, this can cause fractures and damage to the pipes and valves of the aircraft engine cooling system.
 To counter this, antifreeze chemicals are mixed in with the water to lower the water’s freezing temperature, with ethylene glycol and polypropylene glycol being the most common choices.

 All Orders are Fulfilled in the U.S.A.

 All shipments must comply with U.S.A export laws.